wuspy/portal_calendar/README.md

     ![](images/display.jpg)

     This should go without saying, but the display and the ribbon cable connection are very fragile.
-Here's a close-up of how the ribbon cable should seat in the slot
+Here's a close-up of how the ribbon cable should seat in the slot.

+    Recent versions of this display have a slimmer ribbon cable than shown in these pictures, however it should be the same length and have the same pinout, and is fully compatible.

     ![](images/ribboncable.jpg)

     Once it's inserted, make sure the display is sitting flat and that the edges of the display are flush with the edges of the case on the top and bottom.

-4. Insert [back.stl](frame/back.stl) on top of the display, flat side down, being careful that the ribbon cable doesn't get snagged when sliding in the slot on the side.
+5. Insert [back.stl](frame/back.stl) on top of the display, flat side down, being careful that the ribbon cable doesn't get snagged when sliding in the slot on the side.

    ![](images/back.jpg)